 KRS 156.160 requires the Kentucky Board of Education to promulgate administrative regulation establishing standards which school districts shall meet in student, program, service, and operational performance.
 KRS 157.320 defines average daily attendance of pupils for funding purposes under the Support Education Excellence in Kentucky (SEEK) Program.
 KRS 157.360 bases SEEK funding upon average daily attendance.
 KRS 158.030, 158.100, and 159.010 establish the age for compulsory school attendance.
 KRS 161.200 requires attendance records to be kept by teachers.
 This administrative regulation for school year 2021-2022 provides for an exception to in-person attendance for students subject to quarantine and isolation due to the COVID-19 pandemic when districts provide instructional services in accordance with KRS 158.060.
+Technical amendments were also made updating the citation to KRS 156.160 and KRS 157.350(4)(c).

-(d) How the amendment will assist in the effective administration of the statues:

-(3) List the type and number of individuals, businesses, organizations, or state and local governments affected by this administrative regulation:
+- (d) How the amendment will assist in the effective administration of the statues: - (3) List the type and number of individuals, businesses, organizations, or state and local governments affected by this administrative regulation: